CATL (Contemporary Amperex Technology Co. Limited)

 Watchdog Notes

-CATL occupies a unique position in the corridor ecosystem as the world's largest consumer of the minerals that the corridor produces.
+CATL occupies a unique position in the corridor ecosystem as a major downstream buyer linked to minerals that corridor mines produce.
 This demand-side influence creates responsibilities that differ from but are no less significant than those of mine operators and commodity traders.
 Our monitoring focuses on several areas:

 Supply Chain Accountability: CATL's cobalt due diligence programmes should be subjected to independent, unannounced audits at all tiers of the supply chain, from DRC mine sites through Chinese refineries to cathode material producers.
 Current voluntary reporting is insufficient.